Utility Functions

 Matrix Expansion

-object contains matrices at specific base points.
+The matrices object contains matrices at specific base points.
 Each matrix will be expanded starting from its base point:

 import { buildInitialCells } from '@gridsheet/react-core';